Point system (driving): Australia

-Traffic laws are the responsibility of the Australia state and territory governments.
+Traffic laws are the responsibility of the Australian state and territory governments.
 Demerit points schemes have been adopted by all states and territories, and road authorities share information about interstate offenses.

 In all states, drivers holding a full, unrestricted license will be disqualified from driving after accumulating 12 demerit points or more within a three-year period, except in New South Wales, where drivers are allowed 13 points in a three-year period.
 Those who can prove they are professional drivers are allowed an additional point.
 The license suspension period is three months, plus one further month for every extra four points beyond the threshold, with a cap in most states of five months (for 8 points or more over the threshold; e.g. 20 points or more on a full license).
 As an alternative to accepting immediate suspension, a driver can apply for a "good behavior" period of 12 months.
-In most states, drivers under a good behavior period who accumulate one or two further points (except in Victoria, which does not allow any further offences) have their license suspended for double the original period.
+In most states, drivers under a good behavior period who accumulate one or two further points (except in Victoria, which does not allow any further offenses) have their license suspended for double the original period.
 Most states also provide for immediate suspension of a license, instead of or in addition to demerit points, in certain extreme circumstances.
-These include offences for driving under the influence (DUI) of alcohol or other drugs, or for greatly excessive speed.
+These include offenses for driving under the influence (DUI) of alcohol or other drugs, or for greatly excessive speed.

 New South Wales

-In New South Wales, provisional licence holders are allowed to incur different numbers of points, depending on their licence class, before their licence is suspended for three months.
-Holders of a P1 licence, which lasts 12–18 months (which can be renewed), can incur 4 points, and P2 licence holders can incur 7 points in a 24- to 30-month period (which can be renewed).
-Speeding offences for provisional licence holders incur 4 points, meaning that P1 holders will be suspended after one speeding offence of any speed.

-During holiday periods, double demerit points apply for speeding, seat-belt and helmet-related offences.
+In New South Wales, provisional license holders are allowed to incur different numbers of points, depending on their license class, before their license is suspended for three months.
+Holders of a P-1 license, which lasts 12–18 months (which can be renewed), can incur 4 points, and P-2 license holders can incur 7 points in a 24- to 30-month period (which can be renewed).
+Speeding offenses for provisional license holders incur 4 points, meaning that P-1 holders will be suspended after one speeding offence of any speed.
+During holiday periods, double demerit points apply for speeding, seat-belt and helmet-related offenses.

-Offences in school zones attract more points than in other areas.
+Offenses in school zones attract more points than in other areas.
 Automatic suspensions apply for all drink- and drug-driving offences, as well as speeding by more than 30 km/h.
 The New South Wales Government has established a task-force to investigate and prevent the illegal sale of demerit points on Facebook Marketplace.